vespa-engine/documentation/documentation/use-case-shopping.md

 * [Multiple document types](https://docs.vespa.ai/documentation/search-definitions.html)

-    Vespa models data as documents, which are configured in search definitions that defines how documents should be storedm indexed, ranked, and searched.
+    Vespa models data as documents, which are configured in search definitions that defines how documents should be stored, indexed, ranked, and searched.
     In Vespa you can have multiple documents types, which can be defined in ``services.xml`` how these should be distributed around the content clusters.
     This application uses two document types: item and review.
 Search is done